 British forces deployed to Helmand Province, among the war's deadliest regions, where they conducted counterinsurgency operations of extraordinary complexity and danger.
 Canadian troops fought in Kandahar Province, sustaining casualty rates that, proportional to population, exceeded American losses.
 French special forces operated in remote mountain regions hunting Taliban commanders.

 The operational record contradicts Trump's characterization comprehensively.
 German ISAF commanders led coalition forces through multiple rotations.
-Danish soldiers held exposed positions in Helmand alongside British and American marines.
+Danish soldiers held exposed positions in alongside British and American marines.
 Estonian troops, from a nation of 1.3 million people, suffered per-capita casualty rates among the highest in the coalition.